5 Sweet Treats to Try in Invercargill

 Cafes key icon.
 Goods key icon.

-147 Spey Street, Invercargill, Southland
+147 Spey Street, Invercargill

 It may be the “seriously good chocolate” company but the raspberry cheesecake definitely falls under the “seriously good” category as well.
 It features a light and fluffy center with local, freeze dried raspberries on top.
 The perfect go-to when you want something delightfully sweet without being overpowering.